alan-oregan/OODP-Project/OLD README.md

 The user **complete the transaction** by selecting this option and entering the required information.

-The program will then *process* the customers transaction using the following *steps*:
+The program will then *process* the customer's transaction using the following *steps*:

 1. The total price is calculated from ordered item prices within **MenuItem ArrayList**.
 2. The user selects *Cash/Card* transaction.